Normalized Range Voting Broadly Resists Control: Control

 \paragraph{Resistance} A voting system is \emph{resistant} to a case of control if that action has potential to affect the result of an election, and the associated decision problem is NP-hard.
 The idea of NP-hardness has a long and storied history, but for the current purposes, it suffices to say that such problems are very unlikely to have efficient solutions, barring a major shift in our understanding of computer science.

 \paragraph{Immunity} A voting system is \emph{immune} to a case of control if that action cannot affect the result of the election.
-This is obviously a desirable notion but it is generally harder to come by, and many immunities are incompatible with very basic and reasonable properties of voting systems \cite{erd-now-rot:j:spav}.
+This is obviously a desirable notion but it is generally harder to come by, so often we must be satisfied with computational resistance instead.

 The control cases of Bartholdi et al.\ were all \emph{constructive}, that is, the control is directed towards making a distinguished candidate the winner.
 In some cases, a malicious chair could conceivably want above all to prevent a particular candidate from winning the election, regardless of who else wins.
 This idea was introduced by Conitzer et al.\ as \emph{destructive} manipulation and later by Hemaspaandra et al.\ in the context of control ~\cite{hem-hem-rot:j:destructive-control}.
 Though this may seem to be a less desirable goal, it may be feasible in some cases where constructive control is not and thus is it also worth studying.